numsim-group/klimakoffer/milestone2/milestone2_radiation.md

 It is in general motivated by available observational data, shown in the next figure

 \fig{/assets/milestone2/OutgoingLongwaveRadiation.png}
-* Figure is from the book _North, G. R., & Kim, K. Y. (2017).
-Energy balance climate models.
-John Wiley & Sons_ and is originally from [Graves, C. E., Lee, W. H., & North, G. R. (1993).
+* Measured outgoing longwave radiation as a function of the surface temperature between 1975 and 1985.
+Generated with data from [Graves, C. E., Lee, W. H., & North, G. R. (1993).
 New parameterizations and sensitivities for simple climate models.
 Journal of Geophysical Research: Atmospheres, 98(D3), 5025-5036](https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1029/92JD02666?casa_token=X0WG_pxk8AUAAAAA:2mvPv6HgmsA467qq44RYKY8WrJZLh_Bl-lN2kzgdBLJi3-xSVh0il6g-p1PSlxda51H8YVdkx1dsxSI).

 The figure shows infrared radiation density plots averaged monthly, measured by satellite compared to the surface temperature at the same month and location.
 (a) shows the whole sky (including clouds) and (b) shows only the clear (cloudless) sky.